polygonjs/polygonjs-threejs-example-particles/README.md

 This will allow the particles to simulate as expected.

-But there is still one caveat, which is that - just like we say in the [previous tutorial](https://polygonjs.com/docs/integrations/threejs) - some events, like mouse and keyboard events, are handled by the viewer.
+But there is still one caveat.
+Just like we saw in the [previous tutorial](https://polygonjs.com/docs/integrations/threejs), some events - like mouse and keyboard events - are handled by the viewer.
 So if you need to simulate particles that follow your mouse for instance, this will not work.
+This is one of the reasons why the first approach is recommended.

 # Open app